 You can also view our work by geographical location here

 Please find below relevant documents for the Seminar.
-These will be updated as and when available.

 On April 2 2013 the UN General Assembly adopted the Arms Trade Treaty by an overwhelming majority, following six years of official negotiations.
 As of June, 118 states have signed the treaty, with 31 states reaching the ratification stage thus far.